aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

 ### Let's play! 🎮